blakeb211/HoldemPokerTrainer/README.md

 For example, if you have pocket jacks and the flop is 2, 4, queen unsuited, what are your chances of winning a game with 4 other players?
 This program teaches you that.

+# Use case
+Some of us have watched poker on TV and wondered how they come up with the live probabilities on screen...
+Others might be wanting to improve their poker game.

 ♣️ ♦️ ♥️ ♠️
 # Design rationale
 This is a **working prototype** and not a tutorial on optimal C# design.